liesnikov/extensible-elaborator/paper/main.md

 As soon as we finish the traversal of some block (one declaration in our case), the solver dispatcher is called.
 It goes over the set of constraints, and for each active constraint calls different plugins for them to try to solve it.
 Each plugin, whether user-supplied (`Plugin A`) or provided by us (`unification`) consists of a handler and a solver.
-The handler determines if the plugin can potentially solve a constraint, if so the dispatcher runs the corresponding solver.
+The handler determines if the plugin can potentially solve a constraint, if so, the dispatcher runs the corresponding solver.
 All components have some read access to the state, including handlers which might for example verify that there are no extra constraints on the metavariable.
 For the write access: syntax traversal writes new metavariables to the state and elaborated definitions; the solver dispatcher writes updated meta-information; solvers write solutions to the metavariables and can raise new constraints.